Consequences of Using Your Cell Phone While Driving in Florida

 Commercial Drivers and Cell Phone Use

-Those who hold commercial drivers’ licenses in Florida must follow stricter laws than a driver with an ordinary license.
-The Federal Motor Carrier Safety Administration (FMCSA) governs safety standards and rules for all commercial vehicle drivers in the nation, and it has implemented a strict no-use policy in regards to cell phones.
+Those who hold commercial driver's licenses in Florida like truck drivers must follow stricter laws than a driver with an ordinary license.
+Commercial vehicles like tractor-trailers are at high risk to cause especially dangerous truck accidents.
+The Federal Motor Carrier Safety Administration (FMCSA) governs safety standards and rules for all commercial vehicle drivers in the nation, and it has implemented a strict no-use policy in regard to cell phones.
 The FMCSA defines using a cell phone as:

 - Using at least one hand to make a call with a phone

 - Dialing by pressing more than one button

 - Leaving the seated driving position while driving to reach for a phone